RadioAstronomySoftwareGroup/pyuvdata/paper.md

 interferometry, including support for reading and writing UVH5 [@uvh5], UVFITS [@uvfits], MIRIAD [@miriad], and measurement set [@ms] visibility files; and reading of FHD [@fhd] and MIR [@mir] visibility save files.
-Additionally, pyuvdata supports reading and writing measurement set, CalFITS [@calfits], and CalH5 (Hazelton et al., _in prep_) calibration solutions; and reading of FHD calibration solutions. pyuvdata also provides interfaces for and handling of models of antenna primary beams, including reading and writing of BeamFITS [@beamfits], and reading CST and MWA beam formats, as well as for flags.
+Additionally, pyuvdata supports reading and writing measurement set, CalFITS [@calfits], and CalH5 [@calh5] calibration solutions; and reading of FHD calibration solutions. pyuvdata also provides interfaces for and handling of models of antenna primary beams, including reading and writing of BeamFITS [@beamfits], and reading CST and MWA beam formats, as well as for flags.

 # Statement of Need
 There are several standard formats for astronomical interferometric data, but